rcazzara/seldovia/_people/Minano_James_Grafton.md

 and Alaska, and sent to nearby temporary assembly centers.
 From there they were sent by trains to American-style concentration camps at remote inland sites where many people spent the remainder of the war.
-On April 28, 1942 James Sr. was evacuated from Alaska an interned in Camp Harmony near Puyallup, Washington.
+On April 28, 1942 James Sr.Â was evacuated from Alaska an interned in Camp Harmony near Puyallup, Washington.
 He died June 5, 1942 at the Camp Harmony hospital.
-James Minano, Sr. was survived by five sons, four of whom were serving in the United States Army.
+James Minano, Sr.Â was survived by five sons, four of whom were serving in the United States Army.
 The fifth, Henry (Hope), was living with the Foode brothers in Area A. The body of the deceased, cremated at Tacoma, was shipped to friends in Anchorage, Alaska.
 (This is from the Camp Harmony newsletter.)

 At the same time that he was being interred, his sons were conscripted into the US Army.
-James, Jr. who had been an employee at Libby Cannery, enlisted in the US Army in April 1942, listing his residence as Kenai, Alaska.
+James, Jr.Â who had been an employee at Libby Cannery, enlisted in the US Army in April 1942, listing his residence as Kenai, Alaska.
 He was listed as single, Japanese with US citizenship, and having a grammar school education.
 He was enlisted "for the duration of